-7. Atleast one author of each accepted paper must present at the conference.
+7. At least one author of each accepted paper must attend and present at the conference.
 If authors cannot attend for any reasons, the technical program chair should be informed on time, and appropriate substitute arrangements should be made.

 Upon initial submission, the assistant editors will determine whether the submission is appropriate for ICBCTIS or should be desk rejected.
 Desk rejects are made to save our reviewers' time.
 Desk rejected submissions will not be assigned to a reviewer, and their authors will receive a brief note about the rejection.

 The rest submissions will undergo a single blind peer-review process.
 Each manuscript will be assigned to reviewers who should have high expertise on the topic of the paper(s) they are asked to review.
 They will be asked to provide a detailed review of the submission and will be asked to provide a first round, summary decision placing the paper into one of the following categories: